abpframework/abp/docs/en/Tutorials/Part-9.md

 ### Add to the Main Menu

-Open the `BookStoreMenuContributor.cs` in the `Acme.BookStore.Blazor` project and add the following code to the end of the `ConfigureMainMenuAsync` method:
+Open the `BookStoreMenuContributor.cs` in the `Acme.BookStore.Blazor.Client` project and add the following code to the end of the `ConfigureMainMenuAsync` method:

 ````csharp
 if (await context.IsGrantedAsync(BookStorePermissions.Authors.Default))